Welcome to Reception!

 Here you will find out about all of the amazing things we do in Reception.

-With the current advice regarding self-isolation, we are compiling many useful resources that can be used at home if you are off.
-We want to continue to support children with their learning during this difficult time by offering support through revision and the revisiting of topics that have been covered so far this year.
+With the current advice regarding self-isolation, we are compiling many useful resources that can be used at home.
+We want to continue to support children with their learning during this difficult time by offering support by revisiting topics that have been covered so far this year.
 Please click below to access subject specific resources and activities that will help engage brains and support mental well-being.

 The government have introduced the Oak National Academy website with daily online lessons:

 You will find lots of resources on the web pages below.
 Here is a practical ideas pack for maths and phonics:

 Have a look on Tapestry too for lots of activities and inspiration!

 Adults please remember to keep an overview of your child’s internet / social media activity.
 Unless you have turned on privacy settings and parental controls, your child may be able to access inappropriate content or it may simply 'pop up' while your child is watching YouTube or on other sites.
 For older siblings, who may be allowed to use social media, there are also other dangers.
 Although there are many apps that allow live streaming and chat with friends, not all of them have an automatic “private mode”, and other, unknown people could be joining in chats.
 On our website e-safety page, we have all our newsletters, which take adults through many of the games and social media that our children have been using.
 Please help your children stay safe online.

 We are pleased to let you know that your child can receive a daily phonics lesson on YouTube, whilst schools are closed, funded by the Department for Education.
 Phonics is the way we teach children to recognise the sounds in words.
 It helps your child to learn to read and write and is an essential part of your child’s education.
 During the summer term, you will be able to access for your child a daily phonics lesson by clicking on 'Letters and Sounds for home and school'.